temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 The template in the temporalio/helm-charts repo is your starting point, but you can and adjust it to fit your infrastructure needs.

-The consideration to this approachs it that the configuration can easily become very complex if you try to scale services or run many Workflows concurrently.
+Keep in mind that the configuration can become very complex if you try to scale services or run many Workflows concurrently.

 ## Render